Skip to primary navigation Skip to content Skip to footer

 Personally conducted by professional architectural photographer and WPS Director E. David Luria, the Monuments and Memorials photo safari – our most popular session – provides basic instruction on all aspects of travel photography, explains F-stops, shutter speeds, white balance, ISO settings, and reviews composition techniques for taking pictures of people, landscapes and cityscapes.

-Learn how to use your camera in the field, not in a classroom on this DC photography workshop, with attendance limited to clients with any camera or phone who are masked and vaccinated against COVID-19.
+Learn how to use your camera in the field, not in a classroom on this DC photography workshop.
 Beginner photographers will appreciate the instruction on how to get full use of all their camera settings, getting off of “Auto.”
 Intermediate and advanced photographers will benefit from Mr. Luria’s extensive knowledge of when, where, and how to shoot all the best photo ops in the DC area.

 After a 45-minute orientation on travel photography techniques, our shooting itinerary will take us to adjoining Lafayette Park and to the White House, then by car to the Albert Einstein Memorial, the Vietnam Memorial, the Lincoln Memorial, and the Korean War Memorial – all great subjects for photography.
 We will end up the morning session at Union Station, where we will discuss interior photography without flash or tripod, and where I will show you how to make all the moving people inside Union Station DISAPPEAR, and how to turn your friends into GHOSTS!
 How cool is THAT?